makwaijun/personalwebpagev2/content/blog/Post50.md

   - Trade-off mindsets: There is too high a fixation on the myopic "best /better" decision,  as opposed to a holistic view accounting for trade-offs.
   - Bursting the Bubble: Public Officers should engage deeply in the "real world" and avoid being trapped in a bubble.
   - Wacky socio-economic Eugenics: This could include mixing the public - private occupations of families
-- All rambly thoughts are my own
+- All rambly thoughts are my own.
+Pls dont sue T_T.

 ---